 When you send a Secure Message, your client will receive an email alerting them that you’ve messaged them:

 Your client can open the email from either their desktop or mobile device.
-They will be able to view the message and reply back without having to sign in for 15 minutes.
-After 15 minutes, clients will have to use their email address to request a Passwordless Login link to sign in and access your message.
+They will be able to view the message and reply back without having to sign in for 24 hours.
+After 24 hours, clients will have to use their email address to request a Instant Sign In link to sign in and access your message.
 We require signing in order to keep Secure Messaging HIPAA compliant.

 You will see your client's response in your Secure Messages and will be alerted by an orange dot next to your Secure Message icon.